 For most of her life, Susan M. unsuccessfully waged war with her weight.

 “Food was my drug of choice.
-I was heavy—even as a child,” said the 59-year-old.
+I was heavy — even as a child,” the 59-year-old says.
 “Over the years, I went on so many diets.
 I could lose weight, but I couldn’t keep it off.”

 At the peak of her struggle, Susan hit 282 pounds.
 A mother of four, her adult children became increasingly concerned about her health.

-“They considered doing an intervention to help me realize how badly I was hurting myself,” she said.
+“They considered doing an intervention to help me realize how badly I was hurting myself,” she says.
 “I knew I was overweight, but I didn’t face what it was doing to me.”